 As you age, it becomes a greater struggle to maintain healthy vitamin and nutrient levels.
 Monitoring your levels is a great first step toward feeling your best throughout your life.

-Depending on your age and your overall health, it's a good idea to have vitamin levels tested periodically unless you feel perfect every day.
+Depending on your age and your overall health, it's a good idea to have vitamin levels tested periodically.
 If you are experiencing any of the symptoms listed above, you should speak to your doctor.
-If he or she doesn’t mention vitamin b12, bring it up and ask for the test.
-This is an especially good idea if you’ve added a few of the foods that are high in vitamin b12 to your diet recently and you haven’t noticed any changes.
+If they don’t mention vitamin B12, bring it up and ask for the test.

 If you prefer not to go right to your doctor, try the at-home test and take the next step based on your results.